Enrique Tarrio

-Tarrio, who is of Afro-Cuban background, served as the Florida state director of the grassroots organization Latinos for Trump.
+Tarrio, who is Afro-Cuban, was the Florida state director of the grassroots organization Latinos for Trump.
 In 2020, Tarrio was a candidate in the Republican primary election for Florida's 27th congressional district, but withdrew.
-According to a former federal prosecutor and the transcripts of a 2014 federal court proceeding, Tarrio had previously served as an informant to both federal and local law enforcement.
+According to a former federal prosecutor and the transcripts of a 2014 federal court proceeding, Tarrio had served as an informant to both federal and local law enforcement from 2012 to 2014.